breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ## What you already know

-You are here to develop your coding skills to a point where you can be useful to society in order to: 1️⃣ Get a job, 2️⃣ Create your own company or/and 3️⃣ Adapt better to the now world.
+You are here to develop your coding skills to a point where you can be useful to society in order to: 1️⃣ Get a job, 2️⃣ Create your own company, 3️⃣ Adapt better to the now world.

 ## What you did not know